abhimanyubhowmik/TrackerBot/README.md

-# TrackerBot
- TrackerBot: Object Tracking and Colli- sion Avoidance using UGV
+#  TrackerBot: Object Tracking and Colli- sion Avoidance using UGV